What Is a Second Mortgage and How Does It Work?

 • A second mortgage allows homeowners to borrow against home equity without refinancing the first mortgage.

-• There are two main types of second mortgage: home equity loan (fixed rate) and HELOC (variable rate).
+• There are two main types of second mortgage: home equity loans (fixed rate) and HELOCs (variable rate).

 • Second mortgages can fund major expenses like home improvements or debt payoff.

-• Potential risks include higher interest rates and the possibility of losing your home if payments are missed.
+• Potential risks include the possibility of losing your home if payments are missed.

 • Alternatives include personal loans or cash-out refinancing.

-A second mortgage is one typically taken out after your first mortgage.
+What is a second mortgage loan?
+It’s a loan secured by your home that’s typically taken out after your first mortgage.
 Less commonly, a first and second mortgage may be taken out at the same time in the form of a “piggyback loan.”

-It’s not called a second mortgage just because you probably took it out in that order.
-The term also refers to the fact that if you can’t make your mortgage payments and your home is sold as a result, the proceeds will go toward paying off your first home mortgage loan and then toward any second mortgage and other liens (if anything is left).
+And since we’re looking at what it means to take out a second mortgage, it’s worth noting that it’s not called a second mortgage just because you probably took it out after your original mortgage.
+The term also refers to the fact that if you can’t make your mortgage payments and your home is sold as a result, the proceeds will go toward paying off your first home mortgage loan and only then toward any second mortgage and other liens (if anything is left).

 How Does a Second Mortgage Work?